 Be sure to check back for parts 2 & 3 of this conversation.

-Claire Campbell, an Associate Professor of History at Bucknell University, is interested in the environmental history of North America and the North Atlantic world.
+Claire Campbell, a Professor of History at Bucknell University, is interested in the environmental history of North America and the North Atlantic world.
 She has taught at universities across Canada and in Denmark, in the areas of history, Canadian Studies, and Environment and Sustainability.
 Publications include Shaped by the West Wind: Nature & History in Georgian Bay (2004), A Century of Parks Canada, 1911-2011 (2011), and Land and Sea: Environmental History in Atlantic Canada (2013) with Robert Summerby-Murray.
-Her most recent work, Nature, Place, and Story: Rethinking Historic Sites in Canada (forthcoming 2017), uses environmental history to expand public history and discussions of sustainability at national historic sites.
+Her most recent work, Nature, Place, and Story: Rethinking Historic Sites in Canada (2017), uses environmental history to expand public history and discussions of sustainability at national historic sites.
 She’s currently working on a new project, “The Islands of Canada: Canada as a Coastal Nation.”
 You can find her on Twitter @HKHClaire.

 Alexandre Dubé, an Assistant Professor of History at Washington University in St. Louis, is a historian of the French colonies in North America.
 He has held post-doctoral fellowships at the Omohundro Institute of Early American History and Culture in Williamsburg and the École des Hautes Études en Sciences Sociales in Paris.
 He will soon publish a book on colonial Louisiana and its role in the French Empire.